RCMgames/RCMv3/README.md

 * [Information about all hardware and software for Robot Control Modules](https://github.com/rcmgames?view_as=public)
 * [JMotor library documentation](https://joshua-8.github.io/JMotor/md_readme.html) (documentation for many of the motor control components)

+## Note
+* If you like the web driverstation but prefer to program the robot in C++/Arduino you can add code into RCMv3.ino similarly to RCMv2, though the definitions for pins and ports aren't included.

 ## LED blink codes
 * 2Hz: enabled
 * solid on: disabled but connected